clarin-eric/oai-harvest-manager/README.md

   being ```suffix=".xml"`).
 If the attribute *group-by-provider* is specified, a separate subdirectory will be created for each endpoint.

+- The *split* action split a OAI-PMH envelope that contains multiple records into individual record.
+It retains the part of the OAI-PMH envelope that is specific for the record, such as the date it was fetched and its OAI-PMH identifier,  and the actual metadata record itself.

 - The *strip* action removes the OAI-PMH envelope and retains only the actual metadata record.
 Note that the envelope contains information